CJ-Cepe/Notes/Javascript/Variable.md

 		+ The set of bindings visible inside a block is determined by the place of that block in the program text.
 Each local scope can also see all the local scopes that contain it, and all scopes can see the global scope.
 This approach to binding visibility is called _lexical scoping_.
 	+ Each block creates a new scope

+- scope
+    - _Scope_ is a concept that refers to where values and functions can be accessed.
+    - Scope defines where variables can be accessed or referenced
+    - where variables can be accessed throughout the program, and is determined by where and how they are declared
+    - Global Scope
+        - variables are declared outside of blocks.
+        - accessible to every part of the program, including code in blocks.
+        - These variables are called **global variables**
+            - are variables that exist within global scope
+    - Block Scope (Local Scope)
+        - When a variable is defined inside a block, it is only accessible to the code within the curly braces {}
+        - Refers to the context within which variables are accessible only within the block they are defined.
+        - known as **local variables**
+            - are variables that exist within block scope.
+    - Scope Pollution
+        - too many global variables that exist in the global namespace, or when we reuse variables across different scopes
+            - difficult to keep track of our different variables and sets us up for potential accidents.
+        - too many global variables can cause problems in a program.
+When you declare global variables, they go to the _global namespace_.
+These variables remain there until the program finishes which means our global namespace can fill up really quickly.
+        - while it’s important to know what global scope is, it’s best practice to not define variables in the global scope.
+        - **Global namespace**
+            - is the space in our code that contains globally scoped information.
+        - _Best Practice_
+            - we should follow best practices for scoping our variables as tightly as possible using block scope.

+                1. It will make your code more legible since the blocks will organize your code into discrete sections.
+                2. It makes your code more understandable since it clarifies which variables are associated with different parts of the program rather than having to keep track of them line after line!
+                3. It’s easier to maintain your code, since your code will be modular.
+                4. It will save memory in your code because it will cease to exist after the block finishes running.

+                - _If a variable does not need to exist outside a block— it shouldn’t!_
+    - others
+        - _Global_ scope (a value/function in the global scope can be used anywhere in the entire program)
+        - _File_ or _module_ scope (the value/function can only be accessed from within the file)
+        - _Function_ scope (only visible within the function),
+        - _Code block_ scope (only visible within a `{ ... }` codeblock)